UKP-SQuARE/square-core/profile-manager/README.md

 4. **Testing**: When adding new features or making changes to the database schema, ensure thorough testing to avoid data corruption or loss.
 E.g. you could use json files for Mock-Data in your Database as we also used (see section `Importing Predefined Data into MongoDB`)

+## Interface Usage Video Demonstration

+For users looking to quickly familiarize themselves with the Chatbot Rating Platform's interface, we have a detailed video demonstration available.
+This video specifically covers navigating the platform's interface, showcasing how to interact with various features effectively.
+From exploring the frontend's user experience to understanding how to engage with the backend through the provided Postman documentation, the demonstration serves as a practical guide to enhance your user experience.

+To get a closer look at how to maximize the platform's capabilities and navigate the interface with ease, please watch our video demonstration at: [Interface Usage Video Demonstration](https://egor-zadorin-files.s3.eu-central-1.amazonaws.com/record.mp4).

+This resource is especially useful for users seeking a visual guide to complement the written documentation, offering insights into the platform's functionality and tips for optimal usage.

 ## Support

 If you encounter any issues or require assistance, please open an issue in the repository for support.